 I believe there are 4 Focal Points in a PTSD claim.

-While they are not the ONLY thing that a Veteran needs to focus on in their claim for service connection of PTSD, perfecting these aspects will more often than not yield a better experience with the VA Claims Process.
+While they are not the ONLY thing that a Veteran needs to focus on in their claim for service connection, perfecting these aspects will more often than not yield a better experience with the VA Claims Process.

 Focal Point #1: PTSD, the C-File and 5-Star Evidence.